 In a single node cluster, if shared volumes are not externalized, the host requires the full 50 GB of storage.
-If the persistent volume is mounted externally, the host requires 39 GB of storage, since the default storage required by the database (10 GB) and gateway (1 GB) draws from the external storage.
-The default storage configuration for the database and gateway can be modified in values.yaml.
+If the persistent volume is mounted externally, the host requires 37 GB of storage, since the default storage required by the database (10 GB), gateway (1 GB), masking (1 GB), and virtualization-app (1 GB) draws from the external storage.
+The default storage configuration for the database, gateway, masking, and virtualization-app can be modified in values.yaml.

 Many users may have default container settings as part of their Kubernetes or OpenShift infrastructure management.
-It is paramount to compare those default settings with the recommended minimum performance specifications (please engage your container minimum or higher.
+It is paramount to compare those default settings with the recommended minimum performance specifications (please engage your container infrastructure team to verify).
+If those default setting are lower, please update them to the minimum or higher.